kaitlynntnguyen/credit-risk-classification/README.md

 # credit-risk-classification
+In this project, I use Python to build and evaluate several machine learning models to predict credit risk.
 This project can be split into three parts:
         - Split the Data into Training and Testing Sets
         - Create a Logistic Regression Model with the Original Data
         - Write a Credit Risk Analysis Report

 ### Split the Data into Training and Testing Sets
 1. Read the lending_data.csv data from the Resources folder into a Pandas DataFrame.